 There are hundreds of patio heaters to choose from, but these are our favourites based on opinion, customer reviews and keeping an eye on cost and running expenses.
 You might also consider perusing the best garden firepits for further heating inspiration.

-These are the best patio heaters available today
+The best patio heaters available today in 2022

 Providing you're happy with a more modern aesthetic, and want a free-standing electrically powered patio heater then the Opranic 2KW Electric Patio Heater is worth scoping out.